archlinux/archwiki/docs/contenthandler.md

 Each revision's content model and serialization format is stored in the revision table (resp. in the archive table, if the revision was deleted).
 The page's (current) content model (that is, the content model of the latest revision) is also stored in the page table.

-Note however that the content model and format is only stored if it differs from the page's default, as determined by `ContentHandler::getDefaultModelFor( $title )`.
+Note however that the content model and format is only stored if it differs from the page's default, as determined by `Title::getContentModel()`.
 The default values are represented as `NULL` in the database, to preserve space.

 ## Globals